From Suzy Chapman & Ciaran Farrell

-The purpose of this letter and its contents were never defined or disclosed by the GSRME, nor has it ever been made clear whether parts of the panel’s largely unreferenced report were based on information contained within this letter – a letter which, in our opinion, should have been disregarded for the purposes of the inquiry and not used in any way by the panel to inform themselves, since this document had not been received through the proper channels and sits outside the material submitted under “Written Submissions” to the inquiry.
+The purpose of this letter and its contents were never defined or disclosed by the GSRME, nor has it ever been made clear whether parts of the panel’s largely unreferenced report were based on information contained within this letter – a letter which, in our opinion, should have been disregarded for the purposes of the inquiry and not used in any way by the panel to inform themselves, since this document had not been received through the proper channels and sat outside the material submitted under “Written Submissions” to the inquiry.

 Nevertheless, the GSRME panel does allude to opinions expressed by Professor Wessely, originating from this letter, in Section 3.2 of its report.

 In the absence of a reference in the report, itself, it occurred to us that the claim that Professor Wessely had given up the [CFS] research side of his work might also have originated from the content of Professor Wessely’s letter and we asked Dr Gibson for a clarification.